-The basic authentication scheme is soon to be sunset on 31 December, 2025.
+The credential-based authentication scheme is soon to be sunset on 31 December, 2025.
 Make sure to migrate to using token-based authentication scheme for enhanced security.
 For more information, see the Deprecation and sunsetting topic.

-Using the Basic authentication scheme
+Using the Credentials-based authentication scheme

-header in each request.
+header for each request.

 For example: